Default4152/css-challenge-week2-1/readme.md

-1. The first paragraphs need to have a background of black and a text color of white.
+1. The first paragraphs in the first div need to have a background of black and a text color of white.
 2. I want the paragraph in the second div to have a background of white but a text color of blue.